-When you’re thinking about putting together a list of things to put in your go bag, it’s easy to gather too many things and over pack your bag.
-That’s why we’ve put together a list of the 18 most essential things that you need to have.
+When you’re thinking about putting together a list of things for your go bag, it’s easy to gather too many and over pack.
+That’s why we’ve put together a list of the 18 essential things that you need to have.
 Start with those and be weary of adding too many extras.

 You’ll need some type of shelter in your go bag.
 A Mylar tent is best for the job.
 It’s lightweight and easy to slip into one of the inner pockets of your bag.
 Being that it’s a small item, you can pack one or more as backup sheltering in case your main one gets damaged.
-In addition to a Mylar tent, you can also pack a heavy duty tarp.
-You can use the tarp to cover a constructed simple lean-to tent and be protected from the elements.
+In addition, you can also pack a heavy duty tarp.
+You can use the tarp to cover a constructed simple lean-to tent and be better protected from the elements.

 Fire starters are vitally important.
-Most people think to pack matches, particularly waterproof matches, but also don’t forget lighters, flint starter kits, and kindling material.
-Some excellent household kindling material that is lightweight and easily packed is dryer lint.
-Dryer lint is a great accelerant.
+Most people think to pack matches, particularly waterproof matches, but also don’t forget lighters, flint starter kits, and kindling such as dryer lint, cotton balls or some char cloth.

 Sleeping Bags and Blankets

-You’ll need a sleeping bag or a blanket.
-These items are really bulky so plan accordingly.
-You’ll want to probably get a hiking/camping pack to use as your go bag if you intend on packing a sleeping bag.
+You’ll need a sleeping bag or a lightweight blanket.
 Most packs come already equipped with the space to tie your sleeping materials to it.
 When choosing a sleeping bag and blanket, comfort and quality is important.

 A go bag wouldn’t be complete without including a first aid kit and necessary medical supplies.
 You don’t really need a huge kit, unless you’re packing for a family.
 A simple personal first aid kit would be fine.
 It must include the basics such as bandaging, gauze, tape, burn cream, antibiotic ointment, and anti-allergy tablets.
 You can also buy a simple kit and adapt it to your needs.
 A suture kit should be included also for those times when you need to stitch up yourself or someone else.